 The 5-second rule works on the premise that if you want to create change in your life, and you know that behavioural changes will help you bring about what you want, you need to physically act within five seconds.
 Simple, isn’t it?

 If you’re single and have trouble meeting people, there are endless tips, advice, strategies, and all sorts of free information online about how to meet new people and start dating.
 But in my experience, many people get stuck at the point of taking action.
+They will have a bad habit of negative self-talk, which is not good for personal development.

 Taking positive action as a single might include:

-moving out of your comfort zone by going to events
+- moving out of your comfort zone by going to events

-walking across a bar to introduce yourself to someone
+- walking across a bar to introduce yourself to someone

 When you’re using the 5-second rule, you’re not ruminating about the pros and cons of going to an event; you RSVP within 5 seconds.
 If you see an attractive stranger at a bar that keeps catching your eye, you take that first step towards them within 5-seconds of having the impulse to introduce yourself.
 Distilled down, you physically move within 5 seconds of your impulse to realise your goal.

-It’s a simple strategy and I love the fact it’s so easy to remember and something you can employ right now.
+It’s a simple strategy, and I love the fact it’s so easy to remember and something you can employ right now.

 When it comes to meeting new people and improving your chances of meeting a potential partner, I believe the 5-second rule can make a difference in your life and your relationship status.